Have you ever had anyone tell you “you just need to cast your burdens upon the Lord”?

 Many times as you begin to cast your burden on the Lord, He will show you Scripture that applies to your situation.

 Because you are no longer trying to do everything in your own strength, His grace can begin to flow.
-When your heart and mind are at peace, you can begin to hear His instructions or His promise regarding the situation.

 This is how Jesus was able to rest in the midst of the storm.
 He knew what His Father had to say about the situation.
 He knew they were going to the other side.